 The hard part is not building the agent.
 The hard part is connecting it cleanly to the systems your team already uses.
 Every additional integration point adds scoping, testing, and maintenance surface.
 A single-system integration costs far less than a multi-system pipeline bridging a practice management system, a billing platform, and a document store.

-This is one of the main differences between a Pilot Build and a Production Build.
-Pilot covers one workflow, one or two integrations.
-Production covers a connected set of agents and the integrations across your stack that make them work together.
+This is one of the main differences between Focused Automation and Operations Automation.
+Focused Automation covers one contained process, one or two integrations.
+Operations Automation covers a multi-step workflow across tools, teams, and approvals, plus the integrations across your stack that make them work together.

 Agent Count and Pipeline Depth